 Goodwin State Forest: An trail extension off the Natchaug Trail climbs to the top of Orchard Hill.
-There, you can get views of the Natcahug River Valley and the town of Chaplin to the southwest.
-Especially lovely during Fall Foliage season.
+The vision of the Natcahug River Valley and the town of Chaplin to the southwest are lovely during Fall Foliage season.

 Nathaniel Lyons Memorial Park

-The Natchaug State Forest encompasses a memorial (established 1805) that contains a large stone fireplace and chimney that are the remains of the birthplace of General Nathaniel Lyons, the first Union General killed in the Civil War along the Natchaug Trail.
+The Natchaug State Forest encompasses a small 5-acre park, a memorial (established 1805) that contains a large stone fireplace and chimney that are the remains of the birthplace of General Nathaniel Lyons of Eastford, CT, the first Union General killed in the Civil War along the Natchaug Trail.
 What a claim to fame!